MAS.862 The Physics of Information Technology

 This class has no prerequisites.

-MAS.862 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by N. Gershenfeld.
+MAS.862 will be offered this semester (Spring 2019).
+It is instructed by N. Gershenfeld.

 © Copyright 2015 Yasyf Mohamedali